- The southern edge of the Alps, often protected from bad weather

-Bassano is connected to the main Italian rail network so getting home is easy even if you bomb out, and the locals are very used to pilots anyway so hitching is a cinch.
+Bassano is connected to the main Italian rail network so getting home is easy even if you bomb out, and the locals are used to pilots anyway so hitching is possible.

 WHEN TO GO

-March – May when it’s stronger, but more prone to inclement weather.
+March to May: when it’s stronger, but more prone to inclement weather.

 In midsummer the plains get very stable and swamp Bassano with hot but poor quality air.

 Cloudbase: 1,500-2,500 m

 All the take-offs are easily reached by car and there are dedicated hang glider ramps.

 A big out-and-return: head west first as far as you dare, then head back past Bassano and go east as far as you dare before working back west and home.
 Whether it’s 20km or 150km, a ride along the front ridge of the Alps is a fantastic start or end to your year.

 Getting stuck in unlandable valleys as you head along the ridge – there are a few.
 Get high before you cross them.
 Overdevelopment in the big mountains behind can cause the main valleys to draw a lot of air.